StarStrider23/1-day-Value-at-Risk-Expected-Shortfall-Forecasting-Project/README.md

 ### Side comment

 However, one thing should be added.
 In cases where differences in performance are marginal, there is little justification for favoring more complex models.
-According to the principle of parsimony, simpler models are generally preferable, as they achieve similar predictive accuracy with fewer assumptions, reduced estimation uncertainty and lower computional and implementation effort.
+According to the principle of parsimony/Occam's razor, simpler models are generally preferable - they achieve similar predictive accuracy with fewer assumptions, reduced estimation uncertainty and lower computional and implementation efforts.

 ## Outlook

-This project focuses on 1-day ahead risk forecasting, but the framework can be naturally extended to multi-day (n-day) VaR and Expected Shortfall.
+This project focuses on 1-day ahead risk forecasting, but the framework can be naturally extended to multi-day (n-day) VaR and Expected Shortfall forecasting.

-For models based on constant volatility, such as standard Geometric Brownian Motion with normally distributed returns, multi-day risk measures can be approximated using the square-root-of-time rule, where volatility (and therefore VaR and ES) scales with √n.
-This approach relies on the assumption of independent and identically distributed returns.
+For models based on constant volatility and drift, such as standard Geometric Brownian Motion with normally distributed returns, multi-day risk measures can be approximated using the square-root-of-time rule, where volatility (and therefore VaR and ES) scales with $\sqrt{n}$.

 However, this scaling does not apply to GARCH-type models, where volatility evolves over time and depends on past shocks.
 In such models, returns are heteroskedastic and serially dependent, meaning that future risk cannot be obtained through simple scaling.
 Instead, multi-day forecasts require iterative simulation or recursive volatility forecasting, which significantly increases computational complexity.